pratikbm42/MVVM-Design-Pattern-iOS-Project/README.md

 Singleton Design Pattern -->  Implement and appreciate the Singleton design pattern for managing shared resources.

-URLSession -->  Make generic API calls and network requests, with a focus on API interaction.

 Decodable Protocol -->  Decode and work with JSON data effectively using the Decodable protocol and JSONDecoder.

 Downloading Images -->  Explore image download and display with the Kingfisher library.